SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 Particle trajectories in a static, spherically symmetric potential field are identical to those of general relativity.
 The only difference is in the radial potential.
 The Schwarzchild radial potential $g_{rr} = (1 - 2M/r)^{-1}$ differs from the radial potential derived in Section \ref{sec:static} to quadratic order,

 No tests within the Solar System, whether with respect to the Sun, Earth, or another body (the most precise tests have been done near the Earth) have achieved better than linear order in Schwarzschild coordinates \cite{Misner:1973}\cite{Wald:1984} because of the weak fields involved.
 If $M=Gm/c^2$ is the Schwarzchild radius and $m$ is the mass in other units (e.g., kilograms) at the surface of the Sun, $2M_{\astrosun} /r\approx 4.25\times 10^{-6}$ and at the surface of the Earth $2M_{\earth} /r\approx 1.4\times 10^{-9}$.
-Both are much smaller than necessary to measure higher order effects where imperfections in density (e.g., mountains) would make measurements difficult to verify.
+Both are much too small for higher order effects to be measured, and imperfections in density (e.g., mountains) would make measurements difficult to verify.

 Predictions of gravitational time dilation and redshift, meanwhile, are mathematically identical in both theories (to any order) given a static, spherically symmetric field with redshift proportional to $1 + 2M/r$.
 Recent high precision measurements of redshift using cesium atoms in a laboratory agree with predictions of both theories \cite{Muller:2010}.
+Measurements of the geodetic effect and frame dragging by Gravity Probe B are likewise first order accuracy measurements \cite{Everitt:2011}.
 Therefore, no tests done within the Solar system to date disprove either theory.
-For strong field tests, we look outside the solar system to binary pulsars and, further on, cosmology.
+For strong field tests, require looking outside the solar system to binary pulsars and, further on, cosmology where the theories have the best chance of being tested.